laurenpmarazzi/fastGeneMI/README.md

 ## Features

-`fastGeneMI` is implements a suite of mutual information estimators in parallised C++ with an R interface.
+`fastGeneMI` is a package that implements a suite of mutual information estimators in parallelised C++ with an R interface.

-These were implemented for inferring gene regulatory networks from DNA microarrays, but are suitable for any continuous data.
+These were implemented for inferring gene regulatory networks from DNA microarrays but are suitable for any continuous data.

 The following estimators are implemented: